Introduction

 The Solution

-ARCHITECTURE → FEAT → REQUIREMENTS → DESIGN → TASKS → CODE & TESTS → DOCUMENTATIONEvery artifact traces back to its origin through explicit markers (@awa-impl, @awa-test, @awa-component).
-Any line of code traces back to the requirement that motivated it.
+ARCHITECTURE → FEAT → REQUIREMENTS → DESIGN → TASKS → CODE & TESTS → DOCUMENTATIONEvery artifact carries an explicit traceability marker (@awa-impl, @awa-test, @awa-component) linking it to its originating requirement and acceptance criterion.
+Any line of code traces back to why it was written.
 Any requirement traces forward to the tests that verify it.

 Key Features

-Section titled “Workflow & Traceability”- Structured workflow from architecture through features, requirements, design, tasks, code, tests, and docs
+Section titled “SDD & Traceability”- Structured SDD workflow from architecture through documentation

 - Requirements written in EARS format (INCOSE) — structured, testable, unambiguous

-- Every requirement has an ID; every line of code links back to it via
+- Every requirement has an ID; every line of code links back via

 .awa/